-- · assisting the Committee with the review of the peer comparison group of companies; - · reviewing the form of long-term compensation historically provided by the Company; and - performing compensation benchmarking against the peer group for the Committee's review.
+- assisting the Committee with the review of the peer comparison group of companies; - · reviewing the annual variable cash incentive program and the long-term equity incentive compensation program; and - performing compensation benchmarking against the peer group for the Committee's review.

 In connection with its performance of these activities, Hewitt met with the Committee both with and without management present.
-From time to time, Hewitt also conducts surveys and analyses to assist the Committee in its analysis and decision-making process related to executive compensation.
-Hewitt did not provide any services beyond executive compensation consulting services during 2009.
+From time to time, Hewitt also conducted surveys and analyses to assist the Committee in its analysis and decision-making process related to executive compensation.
+Hewitt did not provide any services beyond executive compensation consulting services during 2010.